IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The meanings of the symbols in tree diagrams are defined in
    {{?RFC8340}}.

-   The document uses the following definition in {{?RFC3198}}:
+   The document uses the following term defined in {{?RFC3198}}:

    * policy

-   The document uses the following definitions and acronyms defined in {{!RFC8519}}:
+   The document uses the following terms defined in {{!RFC8519}}:

    * Access Control Entry (ACE)

    * Access Control List (ACL)

-   The following definitions and acronyms are used throughout this document:
+   The following definitions are used throughout this document:

+   * Application group:
+   : A collection of applications that share a common access control policies.
+Refer to {{sec-ag}}.

+   * device group:
+   : A collection of devices that share a common access control policies.
+Refer to {{sec-dg}}.

+   * Endpoint:
+   : Refers to an end-user, host device, or application that actually connects to a network.
+   : An end-user is defined as a person.
+   : A host device provides compute, memory, storage, and networking capabilities and connects to a network.
+Host devices may be servers, Internet of Things (IoT) devices, etc.
+   : An application is a software program used for a specific service.

+   * Endpoint group:
+   : Refers to a group of users, devices, or applications that share a common access control policies.

+   * User group:
+   : A group of users who will be assigned the same network access policy.
+Refer to {{sec-ug}}.

+   * User group identifier:
+   : An identifier used to represent the collective identity of a user group.

-   * User group based Control List (UCL) model:
+   * User group based Control List (UCL) data model:
    : A YANG data model for policy-based network access
-     control that specifies an extension to the "ietf-access-control-list" model {{!RFC8519}}.
+     control that specifies an extension to the "ietf-access-control-list" module {{!RFC8519}}.
-     It allows policy enforcement based on the group identity, which can be used both at the network device level and at the network/administrative domain level.
+     It allows policy enforcement based on a group identifier, which can be used both at the network device level and at the network/administrative domain level.

-   * Endpoint:
-   : refers to an end-user, host device, or application that actually connects to a network.
-     An end-user is defined as a person.
-A host device provides compute, memory, storage and networking capabilities and connects to the network without any user intervention.
-Host devices refer to servers, IoTs and other devices owned by the enterprise.
-An application is a software program used for a specific service.

 #  Sample Usage